smalos/nuBuilder4-Code-Library/codelib/browse_improve_navigator/README.md

-## Browse Screen: Improve navigator
+## Browse Screen: Improve the Browse Navigator

-This will add two additional icons in the record navigator of any Browse Screen:
+The functionaddBrowseAdditionalNavButtons() will add two additional icons in the record navigator of any Browse Screen:

 * "Go to the first record"
 * "Go to the last record"